 It's important to keep up with changes in technology and processes in building services engineering, as these are developing all the time.
 There are many helpful short courses, conferences and workshops available.
 Professional bodies, such as CIBSE, and trade associations, such as the Association for Consultancy and Engineering (ACE), provide opportunities in areas including:

 - UK/EU health and safety regulations.

-CIBSE also has the Young Engineer Network (YEN), which consists of regional centres that provide a forum and support network for engineers new to the profession.
+CIBSE also has the Young Engineers Network (YEN), which consists of regional centres that provide a forum and support network for engineers new to the profession.

 Progression routes within the industry are fairly clear cut.
 When working for client/end-users or contractors, career progression is usually from engineer to manager.

-In consultancy, usually more in companies rather than partnerships, career progression is typically as follows:
+In consultancy, usually more in companies rather than partnerships, career progression typically follows the pattern of: